Micksuraj777/miniproject/README.md

 ### 🚀 Steps

-1️⃣ Open your terminal and go to the `frontend` folder:
+1️⃣ Open your terminal and go to the `miniproject` folder:

 ```bash
 cd frontend